vantage-sh/handbook.vantage.sh/docs/aws/services/vpc-pricing.md

 |NAT Gateway Transfer|NAT Gateways are billed per GB which is processed by the gateway regardless of where the data is being transferred to or from.|

 ## NAT Gateway
-NAT (Network Address Translation) Gateways enable resources running inside of VPCs to connect to services outside of the VPC without needing to have those resources exposed to the public internet.
-Besides the standard usage and transfer charges on NAT Gateways you will also be charged standard bandwidth transfer charges on top of that depending on where the traffic is going.
+NAT (Network Address Translation) Gateways enable resources running inside of VPCs to connect to services outside of the VPC without needing to expose those resources to the public internet.
+Besides the standard usage and transfer charges on NAT Gateways, you will also be charged standard bandwidth transfer charges on top of that depending on where the traffic is going.

 ## Amazon VPC Endpoints
 VPC Endpoints allow resources to connect to other AWS services outside of a VPC, such as S3, without the need for a NAT Gateway.
 This is a good way to prevent NAT Gateway usage and transfer charges.